CNURobotics/chris_turtlebot_flexible_navigation/README.md

 `roscore`
  * Required for ROS network
- * Start a separate ROS core to simplify startup and re-running nodes as needed
+ * Starts a separate ROS core to simplify startup and re-running nodes as necessary

 ### Start the simulated robot

  `roslaunch chris_world_models gazebo_simple_creech_world.launch`
- * This is a simple world with obstacles; not robots are included.
+ * This is a simple world with obstacles; no robots are included.
  * Other launch files include the Willow Garage office model

  `roslaunch chris_turtlebot_bringup chris_turtlebot_gazebo.launch`
  * Starts the simulated CHRISlab Turtlebot with a Hokuyo URG-04LX Lidar and Kinect 3D Sensor
- * Places the simulated robot in existing Gazebo simulation that must be started first.
+ * Places the simulated robot in an existing Gazebo simulation that must be started first.

 ### Start localization